Writing Skills

 Writing criteria x 2

 There are two writing criterion in this download.
 One is a basic marking criteria that can be used to mark students’ general writing and the other criteria includes the use of sources.
 They are divided into three sections of TASK / ORGANISATION / LANGUAGE and have five grade levels A-F. It is a word document so you can add or change any of the rubric to suit your writing test.
-Example Level: ***** [B1/B2/C1] TEACHER MEMBERSHIP
+Example Level: ***** [B1/B2/C1] TEACHER MEMBERSHIP / INSTITUTIONAL MEMBERSHIP

-Marking Criterion: writing, seminar & presentation criteria
+Marking criterion: writing, seminar & presentation criteria

 This is a booklet of three marking criterion.
 It includes a writing criteria (two types: basic / academic sources), seminar criteria (two types: basic / academic sources) and presentation criteria.
 These are word documents so they can be adapted to your specific requirements.
-Example / Level: ***** [B1/B2/C1] TEACHER MEMBERSHIP
+Example / Level: ***** [B1/B2/C1]

 Argument Essay Titles